 This sheet pan soy ginger glazed salmon with broccoli is an easy and healthy weeknight meal the whole family will love.

-The best part is there are only about 10-15 minutes of work involved and just one pan to clean afterward.
+The best part is there are only about 10-15 minutes of work involved and just one pan to clean afterwards!

-When I make this sheet pan salmon and broccoli I like to cut the salmon into serving-size portions.
-That way the marinade and glaze can cover all of the sides on each piece and get maximum flavor.
-However, if you are serving a crowd it does look impressive to use a whole side of salmon and serve it up on a platter surrounded by the roasted broccoli.
+I recommend cutting the salmon into serving-size portions so the marinade and glaze can cover all of the sides on each piece, and you get maximum flavor.
+However, if you are serving a crowd, it does look impressive to use a whole side of salmon and serve it up on a platter surrounded by the roasted broccoli.

-- Mix vegetable oil, soy sauce, honey, mirin, ginger and garlic and some freshly ground black paper.
+- Mix vegetable oil, soy sauce, honey, mirin, ginger, garlic, and some freshly ground black paper.
 Then pour half of the mixture into a large plastic bag, glass baking dish, or bowl with your salmon and reserve the other half to make the glaze.

 - After marinating, set salmon on a foil-lined sheet pan with the skin side down.